Miniversal deformations of pairs of skew-symmetric matrices under congruence: The main results

+Since each pair of skew-symmetric matrices is congruent to its canonical pair of matrices, it suffices to construct the miniversal deformations for the pairs of canonical matrices (i.e. direct sums of the pairs \eqref{can}--\eqref{can3}).

-be a canonical pair of skew-symmetric complex matrices for congruence, in which $X_1,\dots,X_t$ are pairs of the form \eqref{can}--\eqref{can3}.
-Its simplest miniversal deformation can be taken in the form $(A,B)_{\text{\rm can}} +{\cal D}$ in which ${\cal D}$ is a $(0,*)$ matrix pair (the stars denote independent parameters, up to skew-symmetry, see Remark \ref{indep} ) whose matrices are partitioned into blocks conformally to the decomposition \eqref{gto}:
+\begin{theorem} Let $(A,B)_{\text{\rm \rm can}}$ be a pair of skew-symmetric complex matrices \eqref{kus}.
+A simplest miniversal deformation of $(A,B)_{\text{\rm can}}$ can be taken in the form $(A,B)_{\text{\rm can}} +{\cal D}$ in which ${\cal D}$ is a pair of $(0,*)$ matrices (the stars denote independent parameters, up to skew-symmetry, see also Remark \ref{indep}) whose matrices are partitioned into blocks conformally to the decomposition of $(A,B)_{\text{\rm can}}$, see \eqref{grsd}, and the blocks of ${\cal D}$ are defined, in the notation \eqref{lhsd}, as follows: